dottjt/plastic/other/unused/02-work-unused.md

 # 02-work.md

+Mornin' coffee.
+Mornin' wank.
+Mornin' grain.

+ as it cries idly by in native tongue

 the fabled black problem.

+place my finger firm on the trigger, emptying

+crying idly by in it's native tongue

+an event which had spawned an all-out war between my brain and my stomach.

 Margarine's tainted folly digs it's five-inch heels firmly into your hardened arteries, as you attempt to pry the concrete from your eyes with a miniature pickaxe at 5:20am in the morning.